 The fellowship is part of the Northwestern/McGaw Medical Center Graduate Medical Education Program.
 All policies of the Northwestern/McGaw Medical Center GME program will apply to the fellowship, fellows and faculty.
 On-site administration is conducted by the Fellowship Program Director and the Manager for Academic and Professional Affairs/Fellowship Program Coordinator.

 Candidates must have completed at least two years of training in an ACGME accredited residency program in anatomic and clinical pathology or anatomic pathology, in accordance with current ABP stipulations, and eligible for board examination and have a valid Illinois State License.

 The Division of Pathology at Lurie Children's offers numerous opportunities for education in pediatric pathology:

-Interested candidates should forward a letter of interest, a current CV and three letters of reference to one of the following:
+Interested candidates should forward a letter of interest, a current CV and three letters of reference to: